About the Program

 - Privileged liaison with University of Siena/Arezzo

-The objective of the Arezzo Program is to provide students with an authentic and intensive experience of Italian language and culture achieved through academic courses, full immersion in community life, cultural activities, and study related travel.
-A four-course curriculum including Italian language, history, art history, history of science and applied science, engineering, literature, and cultural studies fosters learning across departmental and disciplinary boundaries and privileges a contextual and interactive approach.
+The objective of the Arezzo Program is to provide students with an authentic and intensive experience of Italian language and culture achieved through academic courses, immersion in community life, cultural activities, and study related travel.
+A five-course curriculum including archeology and architecture of ancient structures, Italian language, history, art history and literature, and cultural studies fosters learning across departmental and disciplinary boundaries and privileges a contextual and interactive approach.

 Along with traditional classroom instruction, a good portion of the teaching in the Arezzo Program takes place on location: before a painting in a museum or a monument inside a church, in a Roman archeological site, in an observatory, in a medieval castle, in a Renaissance palace, or in an urban or natural setting, as the subject matter requires.
 The Art History course in particular capitalizes on the enormous artistic patrimony of Arezzo.

-Interaction of University of Rochester students with local students as well as international students studying in Arezzo is formally worked into the curriculum through the Cultural Studies course, the Speaking Partners’ Program, and the collaboration with the Cittadella della Pace at Rondine.
+Interaction of University of Rochester students with local students as well as international students studying in Arezzo is formally worked into the curriculum through the Cultural Studies course.
 A program involving a wide variety of hands-on cultural activities and experiences flanks the language program.

-Students will live in either a boarding school or private apartments or residences in close proximity to Italian students and the city center.
+Students live in private apartments or residences in close proximity to the city center.
 Meals are in small local restaurants, cafès, and are self-catered.
-Weekly laundry privileges are available.
+Laundry facilities are near housing.